ocaml/ocaml.org/data/tutorials/language/1ms_01_functors.md

 **Note**: Most set operations need to compare elements to check if they are the same.
 To allow using a user-defined comparison algorithm, the `Set.Make` functor takes a module the specifies both the element type `t` and the `compare` function.
 Passing the comparison function as a higher-order parameter, as done in `Array.sort`, for example, would add a lot of boilerplate code.
 Providing set operations as a functor allows specifying the comparison function only once.

-Here is an example how to use `Set.Make`:
+Here is an example of how to use `Set.Make`:

 **`funkt.ml`**